medplum/foomedical/README.md

 Foo Medical is designed to be forked and customized for your business's needs.

+### Data Setup

+When you log into Foo Medical a set of sample FHIR records is created on your behalf.
+The ability to run automations is part of the Medplum platform using a framework called [Bots](https://docs.medplum.com/app/bots).
+The Bot that created the records in Foo Medical can be found [here](https://github.com/medplum/medplum-demo-bots/blob/main/src/examples/sample-account-setup.ts).

 ### About Medplum

 Medplum is an open-source, API-first EHR.
-Medplum makes it easy to build healthcare apps quickly with less codce.
+Medplum makes it easy to build healthcare apps quickly with less code.